sdpgroup2/sdp/report/rep.md

 Many different kicker designs and positions were tested, such as kicking from the side, or, as we discovered was more effective, the front of the robot.

-Firstly we tried to use a regular Lego Servo motor for the kicker, but this took up too much space and often struggled to fit within the size constraints, especially once we added the cumbersome brick.
+Firstly we tried to use a regular Lego Servo motor for the kicker, but it took up too much space, often struggling to fit within the size constraints, especially once we added the cumbersome brick.
 We then used a smaller, stronger motor for the kicker design to maximize torque.
 Using a simple gear train we dramatically increased the speed of the kicker.

 The robot used a simple two wheel drive using Servo motors for accurate rotations, as speed was not a high priority.
 A third holonomic wheel at the back of the robot was then added to enable smooth rotations and to add stability.
 We experimented with using a four-wheel drive powered by two motors, gearing the wheels of sides together.
 However, this presented problems with turning, as having front and back wheels moving at the same speed with rubber wheels caused the robot to move and turn erratically.